Hulkenberg to race at British GP after Perez tests positive - WHIZ News

-SILVERSTONE, England (AP) — Nico Hulkenberg made an unexpected return to Formula One on Friday, stepping in at Racing Point after Sergio Perez tested positive for the coronavirus ahead of the British Grand Prix on Sunday.
+SILVERSTONE, England (AP) — Nico Hulkenberg made an unexpected return to Formula One on Friday, stepping in at Racing Point after Sergio Perez tested positive for the coronavirus ahead of the British Grand Prix.

-The 32-year-old Hulkenberg lost his seat at Renault for this season so was available when Racing Point team principal Otmar Szafnauer made the call.
+The 32-year-old Hulkenberg, who lost his seat at Renault for this season, was called in by Racing Point team principal Otmar Szafnauer.

-“One, we had to find him, and then we had to get him to England, then we needed a super licence and then we needed a negative virus test,” Szafnauer said.
+“We had to find him, and then we had to get him to England, then we needed a super license and then we needed a negative virus test,” Szafnauer said.
 “So a lot of things had to happen and it came together with about 15 minutes to go.”

-The German was immediately back in action for the first time since November, finishing ninth in first practice on Friday at Silverstone, where no fans are attending due to the pandemic restrictions.
+The German driver was immediately back in action for the first time since November, finishing ninth in the first practice on Friday at Silverstone, where no fans are attending because of virus restrictions.

 “I was on my way to the Nürburgring for another racing project when the call from Otmar came,” Hulkenberg said.
 “That was less than 24 hours ago, so it feels a bit surreal for me right now, but I like a good challenge and this is certainly one.